pinto-org/api/README.md

 1. Run `npm install`
 2. Run `cp .env.example .env`, and supply the appropriate values in the created `.env` file.
-3. Start the postgres container with `npm run docker:postgres`.
+3. Start the postgres container with `npm run docker:db`.
 4. To run the application, `npm start`
 5. The database can be stopped with `npm run docker:stop`.

+After starting the database, you need to run the sequelize migrations/seeders to initialize the database state.
+Run the following commands:

+1. `export NODE_ENV="local"`
+2. `npm run migrate`
+2. `npm run seed`

 ## License